Feeling overwhelmed? Many of us have had those moments, haven’t we?

-I’m reflecting a bit as I come to the one year anniversary of the car accident that nearly killed two of my kids.
+I’m reflecting a bit as I come to the one year anniversary of the car accident that almost killed two of my kids.

 By nature, I’m the sort of person who needs to have measurable progress.
 Days, seasons, like this are annoying to me.
 Not a fan. 🙂 I’ve had to learn how to deal with an accept these seasons of treading water do sometimes happen.

-Here are three thoughts I’ve had recently on the fine art of treading water.
+Here are some thoughts I’ve had on treading water when feeling overwhelmed in life.

-Learning to stay reasonably focused on what needs to get done, while learning to also relax and roll with the changes that life throws at you when the season dictates, are both important…and can be fun.
+It’s about learning to stay reasonably focused on what needs to get done.
+And learning to also relax and roll with the changes that life throws at you.
+Both of these are important…and can be fun.

 In fact, one of my favorite quotes of all time is by Jimmy Buffett, and says,